 Get Started with TMJ Treatment in Benton Park West, MO at Axes Physical Therapy

-Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
-With a customized, patient-first approach to TMJ treatment in Benton Park West, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Our individualized, patient-centered TMJ treatment in Benton Park West, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
 We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.